Gerry Marsden: Personal life and death

+A lifelong Liverpool F.C. supporter, Marsden's rendition of "You'll Never Walk Alone" was adopted by the Kop upon its release in October 1963 and became the club's anthem.
+On his reaction to the first time it was sung at Anfield, Marsden recalls:

+I was at the match and I heard them all singing it and thought, 'Bloody hell, they're singing my song – fantastic.'

+Prior to the release of "YNWA", Marsden had presented the Liverpool manager Bill Shankly with a recording of it during a pre-season coach trip in the summer of 1963, with the club's defender Tommy Smith stating, "Shanks was in awe of what he heard".
+In 1964, Marsden and his group along with the Liverpool squad performed the track on The Ed Sullivan Show, with Marsden stating, "Bill came up to me.
+He said, 'Gerry my son, I have given you a football team and you have given us a song'."

 In September 2003, Marsden had triple bypass heart surgery at Broad Green Hospital in Liverpool.
 He had a second heart operation in 2016, and announced his retirement in November 2018, although he appeared with Take That at their concert at Anfield in June 2019.

 Marsden died on 3 January 2021 at Arrowe Park Hospital in Merseyside, after being diagnosed with a blood infection in his heart.
 He was 78 years old.
+Sir Paul McCartney led the tributes to his old friend, ending his message with "See ya, Gerry.
+I'll always remember you with a smile", while Liverpool F.C. released a statement saying the club was "deeply saddened" by his passing.

 Awards and honours

-In 2003, for his services supporting the victims of the Hillsborough disaster, Marsden was made Member of the Order of the British Empire (MBE).
+In 2003, for his services supporting the victims of the Hillsborough disaster, Marsden was made an MBE.
 In 2009, he was awarded the Freedom of the City by Liverpool.
 In 2010, Marsden was awarded an Honorary Fellowship from Liverpool John Moores University.